zieg8301/nhl_goal_light/README.md

   	$ sudo pip3 install -r requirements.txt

 **Always pass through code to read comments and see necessary inputs for your setup!!**

 You can prepare a "settings.txt" file to auto-config the nhl_goal_light.py code, or the code will ask for your input everytime.
+You can run the flask API ($ sudo python3 flask_api.py) to find your team_id (Ex: FLASK_API_IP/api/v1/team/Canadiens/id will return "id : 8").

 To start application, use following commands: